 Lacaille first showed the constellation on his map of 1756 under the name le Microscope but Latinized this to Microscopium on the second edition published in 1763.
 He described it as consisting of ‘a tube above a square box’, although Johann Bode added a slide carrier containing specimens when he depicted it in his Uranographia atlas of 1801 (below).

 Microscopium lies beneath the forelegs of the zodiacal constellation Capricornus in an area of sky containing stars of only fifth magnitude and fainter.
 It incorporates six ‘unformed’ stars that Ptolemy had listed in his star catalogue as lying outside Piscis Austrinus.
-One of these is the constellation’s brightest star, Gamma Microscopii of magnitude 4.7, seen on the side of the tube, is magnitude 4.7 and was originally catalogued by Flamsteed as part of Piscis Austrinus.
+One of these is the constellation’s brightest star, Gamma Microscopii of magnitude 4.7, seen on the side of the tube in the chart below.
 The eyepiece end of the microscope is marked by 6th-magnitude Delta.
 The only remarkable thing about Microscopium is that anyone could imagine a separate constellation here.

 Microscopium shown ready to examine specimens on a glass slide on Chart XVI of the Uranographia of Johann Bode (1801).
 For Lacaille’s original depiction of the constellation, click here.
 Next to it on this chart lies the obsolete constellation Globus Aerostaticus, the hot-air balloon.

 Although the area we know as Microscopium was ignored by the ancient Greeks on account of its faintness, Chinese astronomers imagined at least one constellation here, called Jiukan, meaning nine water wells or canals.
 Water from Jiukan would no doubt have been used to irrigate Tiantian, the Emperor’s farmland in Capricornus to the north.
 (Not all authorities agree that Jiukan was in Microscopium, though – Sun and Kistemaker show it farther west in Sagittarius, incorporating Theta and Iota Sagittarii.)